Look-air/look-air.github.io/_posts/2025-06-16-wireshark.md

 <p style="font-size: 0.9em; color: #666; margin-top: 0;">{{ page.date | date: "%B %d, %Y" }}</p>
 During my preparation for Network+ and now for CCNA using Wireshark is an essential part of the process.
 Wireshark and Cisco Packet Tracer are must-haves for quality, hands-on learning.
 Capturing and filtering traffic is really what it’s all about.

 If you're looking to grasp the basics of [**Wireshark**](https://www.wireshark.org/), I highly recommend checking out the Wireshark room on [**TryHackMe**](https://tryhackme.com/room/wiresharkfilters).
 I just finished it, and it was a great hands-on experience!
 That room is free to access, and Wireshark itself is free and open-source.
+This is, of course, just the start.
+For a more thorough guide, I recommend David Bombal and his course on Udemy, which is very detailed and dives into CCNA topics while teaching Wireshark.
-One tip before diving in: make sure you understand TCP, UDP, and the most common ports—Wireshark is, after all, a tool for analyzing network traffic.
+One tip before diving in: make sure you understand TCP, UDP, and the most common ports.
+Wireshark is, after all, a tool for analyzing network traffic.

 Here is a short list of the most useful ports I used while preparing for CompTIA Network+: